 In the first model, it is about envisioning a future in the explorative (plausible, probable futures) or normative modes (preferred futures), and devise of ways to reach your vision.
 In the second model, you make use of the open future (possible futures) to uncover other ways of knowing and acting in the present.

-The future practitioner and UNESCO Head of Foresight Riel Miller has developed a line of thinking around this strand, whose originality lies in overcoming the “limitations imposed by values and expectations when thinking about the future”.
+Riel Miller, Head of Foresight at UNESCO and a future practitioner, has developed a line of thinking around this last strand, whose originality lies in overcoming the “limitations imposed by values and expectations when thinking about the future”.
 To that aim, the method focuses first on the task of “rigorous imagination” with the help of social theory: the idea is to “open up a possibility space” where variables (taken over from sound social theory) form the x/y axis of a speculative futures space.
 From then on, the task is to formulate possible outcomes from all points of this space (what if?) and finally use those thought experiments for decision-making.
-In this way, values (preferred futures) and predictability (probable, plausible futures) don’t a priori enclose futures (“colonize” futures) – as is most often the case in foresight and beyond.
-This in turn helps uncover other ways of knowing and acting in the present.
+In this way, values (preferred futures) and predictability (probable, plausible futures) don’t a priori enclose futures – as is most often the case in foresight and beyond.
+This approach in turn helps uncover other ways of knowing and acting in the present.

-For Riel Miller, this method can build into an embodied capacity, a “future literacy” as he calls it, a way of making decisions in the present informed by its many unknown possibilities for the future.
-“Dancing on the unknown” says Miller.
-This approach relates to what has been coined “practice movements” in social theory (such as The Commons, Buen Vivir, Unbuntu, Degrowth,…) as well at to the concept of intensive learning societies.
+For Miller, this method can build into an embodied capacity, a “future literacy” as he calls it, a way of making decisions in the present informed by its many unknown possibilities for the future, or in Miller’s words: “Dancing on the unknown”.
+This approach can be linked to what has been coined “practice movements” in social theory (such as The Commons, Buen Vivir, Ubuntu, Degrowth,…) as well at to the concept of intensive learning societies.